GCNv2: Efficient Correspondence Prediction for Real-Time SLAM: Experimental Results

 \subsection{Qualitative Results}

-To further verify the robustness of using GCNv2 in a real-world SLAM system, we show results on datasets collected in our environment under different conditions: a) going up a corridor, turning 180 degrees and walking back with a handheld camera, b) walking in a circle on an outdoor parking lot with a handheld sensor in daylight, c) flying in an alcove with windows and turning 180 degrees, and d) flying in a kitchen and turning 360 degrees while using GCN-SLAM for positioning.
+To further verify the robustness of using GCNv2 in a real-world SLAM setting, we show results on four datasets collected in our environment under different conditions: a) going up a corridor, turning 180 degrees and walking back with a handheld camera, b) walking in a circle on an outdoor parking lot with a handheld sensor in daylight, c) flying in an alcove with windows and turning 180 degrees, and d) flying in a kitchen and turning 360 degrees while using GCN-SLAM for positioning.

-Since they are without ground truth, the results are only qualitative.
-These datasets were chosen to show that our method handles difficult scenarios, is robust, and can be used for positioning of a real drone. \Cref{fig:trajs} shows the estimated trajectory of GCN-SLAM using ORB versus GCNv2 as keypoints.
-Note that both features are evaluated in exactly the same tracking pipeline for fair comparison, i.e. GCNv2 or ORB features is the \textit{only} differences.
-Refer to the source-code for further details. using GCN-SLAM as a basis for drone control improves performance as can be seen by comparing \cref{fig:trajs_atrium,fig:trajs_kitchen}.
-In \cref{fig:trajs_atrium}, the position is estimated using only an optical flow sensor whereas \cref{fig:trajs_kitchen} uses GCN-SLAM as a source of position, and it is clear that the drone is able to hold its position better as there is significantly less jitter in this trajectory.
+\jiexiong{Since there is no ground truth for the datasets we collected, these results can only be interpreted qualitatively, and serve as an addition to the quantitative results presented in \cref{sec:quantitative}.} These datasets were selected to show that our method handles difficult scenarios, is robust, and can be used for real-time positioning of a drone. \Cref{fig:trajs} shows the estimated trajectories of GCN-SLAM using ORB versus GCNv2 as keypoints.
+Note that both methods are evaluated in exactly the same tracking pipeline for fair comparison, i.e. GCNv2 or ORB features is the \textit{only} differences.
+Refer to the source code for exact details. \jiexiong{In \cref{fig:trajs_cor}, ORB features are unable to cope with the 180 degree turn at the top right of the trajectory, and in \cref{fig:trajs_park} tracking fails almost immediately.} Futhermore, \cref{fig:trajs_atrium,fig:trajs_kitchen} show that using GCN-SLAM as a basis for drone control improves performance.
+Specifically, in \cref{fig:trajs_atrium} the position is estimated using only an optical flow sensor whereas in \cref{fig:trajs_kitchen}, GCN-SLAM was used as the positioning source.
+It is clear that the drone is able to hold its position better, and there is less noise in the latter trajectory.
 In all four datasets, tracking is maintained with GCNv2, but lost with ORB.
 We used a remote control to send setpoints to the flight control unit on the drone for control, using the built-in position holding mode.

-In \cref{fig:inliers} we compare the performance of our keypoint extractor to the original ORB keypoint extractor.
+In \cref{fig:inliers} we further compare the performance of our keypoint extractor to the baseline ORB keypoint extractor.
 We plot the number of inliers during tracking of the local map for our adapted SLAM system, first with ORB keypoints, and then with GCNv2 keypoints.
 As the figure illustrates, while there are many more ORB features, our method has a higher percentage of inliers.
 In addition, as shown in \cref{fig:digest}, GCNv2 results in better distributed features compared with ORB.